obsidian-html/obsidian-html/pypi_readme.md

 Only notes that are found by following links recursively, starting with the entrypoint, will be converted!

 **Changelog**:
+0.0.4: Added the option to use a custom html template, and to export the packaged template.
+0.0.3: Updated readme file to work with pypi.
 0.0.2: Updated readme file to work with pypi.